tovince/AI-WineDataAnalysis/README.md

 # AI-WineDataAnalysis
 AI and Data Science Project.
-Use LLM to analyze the correlation and give findings
+Use LLM to analyze the correlation and give findings.

+This is an example of how to implement a LLM into a Data Analysis workflow.